📣 UNITY 6

 Note that buoyancy functionality only works for flat water, so will not work for rivers

-Be sure to assign a normal map in the now available “slopes” slot:
+Be sure to assign a normal map in the now available “slope” slot:

 This texture sample uses the sample coordinates/speed as the regular normal map, but it only becomes visible on slopes.